 Nature lovers will find themselves in heaven further south, though.
 Chilean Patagonia has an end-of-the-world feel to it, between the wind-swept high plains, glacial lakes, and snow-clad Andean peaks of Torres del Paine National Park.

 This massive region, which includes the isolated landscapes of barely-visited Tierra del Fuego, is ripe for exploration, and all four seasons offer a different adventure for visitors, including camping, hiking, wildlife spotting, kayaking, and much more.
-For details, take a look at our Patagonia itineraries.
+For details, take a look at my Patagonia itineraries.

 The stark beauty of the Atacama Desert draws visitors for its wildlife, salt flats, geysers, and stargazing.
 San Pedro de Atacama is the central hub for journeys further afield, and travelers can either do a guided tour (mention Worldly Adventurer for a 5% discount) or go it alone with a rented 4X4.
-For more, read up on our guide to the Atacama.
+For more, read up on my guide to the Atacama.

-Across the Pacific Ocean – just the 3,686 kilometers (2,290 miles) – Chile’s most enigmatic island rises out of the ocean.
+Across the Pacific Ocean – just 3,686 kilometers (2,290 miles) away! – Chile’s most enigmatic island rises out of the ocean.
 Dotted with angular stone heads known as moai, Rapa Nui (Easter Island) is a living relic of the Rapanui culture who’ve inhabited this remote island for over 800 years.